 One of the most important holidays for Koreans is Seollal (설날), or Korean New Year.
 It is in fact the first day of the year according to the lunar calendar and is a holiday that...

-Learn some common Korean phrases and words used in relationships and K-dramas!
+Learn some common Korean phrases in K-dramas!
 We have a collection of them ready for you below!
-Common Korean words – Relationships When talking to one another, Koreans often use...
+Korean phrases in K-dramas by category 1.
+Korean phrases in K-dramas – Relationships When talking to one another,...

 Autumn (가을, gaeul in Korean) is one of the best seasons to spend in Korea.
 If summer is too hot, winter is too cold, and in spring the air pollution problem is slightly worse than...